Most yoga is challenging for everyday people.

 Yoga means "union, balance, and a harmonious state of mind; bridging the different aspects of life; connecting the individual consciousness with supreme consciousness (however we perceive that, since there are many interpretations: Christ consciousness, Cosmic Consciousness, Supreme Spirit… depending on ones' beliefs.)

-Fundamentally though yoga is about unity, oneness, and harmony with yourself; which does not occur when the mind is in a whirlwind.
-So, it is probably not by accident that the first focus of the Yoga Sutras is concentrating on the reduction of Chitta (mind-stuff).
+Fundamentally though yoga is about unity, oneness, inner balance, and harmony with yourself; which does not occur when the mind is in a whirlwind.
+So, it is probably not by accident that the first focus of the Yoga Sutras is concentrating on the reduction of Chitta (mind-stuff) to be calm and at peace.
 Yet most yoga programs ignore this first and fundamental principle of restricting the whirling of the mind that we all experience.
 When we restrict the mind chatter, we can transform the tyranny of the stress that it creates to tranquilly.
+Why not experience a "Quiet Mind", let go of anxiety or stress and find peace?
+Why not learn proven techniques to relax your mind that you can use for life?

 How Yoga Changes Your Brain